 - Diet & Nutrition

 - Money Management

 Success in college depends on finding and engaging with the mentors and opportunities that best serve your goals.
 Whether choosing a major, exploring internships and career options or getting assistance with classes, the Navigation Center helps guide you on your individual path towards success at Stonehill, and beyond.

 The Office of Academic Achievement is responsible for the coordination and delivery of all academic resources to Stonehill students to ensure their academic success across the continuum of ability and achievement.

-The Career Development Center counselors provide individualized career advising, skills assessment and development resources along with an extensive network of internship and career connections.
+The Career Development counselors provide individualized career advising, skills assessment and development resources along with an extensive network of internship and career connections.